-I am reading the book “The Richest Man In Babylon” By George S. Clason.
+I am reading the book “The Richest Man In Babylon” By George S. Clason (affiliate link).
 If you can get a copy, read it.

 4. Stop procrastination and drop fear

-I won’t talk procrastination much on this post because I have already covered this topic.
+I won’t talk procrastination much on this post because I have already covered this topic, but that link contains a great book on how you can overcome procrastination.
 But the idea is to finish what i start, finish it on time and delivery pure gold.

 5. Have a definite purpose or Set a target